 MATH-408 Mathematics Structures

 for Elementary School Teachers I 3 cr.

 MATH-409 Mathematical Functions

 for Elementary School Teachers 3 cr.

-MATH-435 1athematics Structure II 3 cr.
+MATH-435 Mathematics Structure II 3 cr.

-MATH-438 lementary Probability
+MATH-438 Elementary Probability

 and Statistics for Teachers 3 cr.

 MATH-439 Computers in Education 3 cr.

-Electives: 1 5 cr
+Electives: 1 15 cr

-Select 5 co rses from the following
+Select 5 co urses from the following

-course in Education is required and no more
+(At least one e course in Education is required and no more

-• es in Education will be allowed):
+than 3 cour ses in Education will be allowed):

-Number Theory for the

-Elementary School Teacher 3 cr.

-MATH-402 Modern Algebra for the

-1017 1111 402 Elementary School Teacher 3 cr.

-MATH-403 Modern Geometry for the

-Elementary School Teacher 3 cr.

-MATH-410 Modern Analysis for the

-Elementary School Teacher 3 cr.

-MATH-457 Recent Trends in Mathematics 3 cr.

-MATH-495 Project in Mathematics 3 cr.

-TED-ELED- 03 Problems in Elementary

-Mathematics Instruction 3 cr.

-TED-ELED- 14 Principles of

-Curriculum Development 3 cr.

-TED-ELED-418 Theoretical Implications for Instructions in the Elementary Classroom3 cr.
+Classroom3 cr.

-TED-SCED-401M New Directions in Teaching Math.

-in Jr. and Sr. High3 cr.
+New Directions TED-SCED-401M in Teaching Math. in Jr. and Sr. High3 cr.

-TED-SCED-408 The Nature of Mathematical

-Abilities in School Children 3 cr.
+The Nature of Mathematical TED-SCED-408 Abilities in School Children 3 cr.
 TED-SCED-409 Teaching Mathematical

-Problem Solving

-in the Secondary School3 cr.
+Problem Solving in the Secondary School......3 cr.
 TED-SCED-421M Research in

-Classroom Teaching of Math3 cr.
+Classroom Teaching of Math 3 cr.
+30 cr.
+Total

-Total 30 cr.